linnarsson-lab/punchcards/README.md

 dev-processes is repository containing cytograph analysis description files.

-dev-processes contains aims at containing a complete collections on all the analysis performed on the developmental brain atlas dataset.
+dev-processes aims at containing a complete collection of all the analysis performed on the developmental brain atlas dataset.

 ## Analysis description files

-Analysis description file are .yaml files that contain all the information to run a cytograph-luigi Process analysis.
+Analysis description files are .yaml files containing all the information required to run a cytograph-luigi *StudyProcess* analysis.

 It is possible to run an Process analysis as following: